liesenf/andreasliesenfeld.github.io/README.md

 <br />

 <b>Research:</b> <br>
 My main research interest is the study of talk, combining qualitative studies of talk-in-interaction (interactional linguistics, phonetics) with the quantitative study of corpora of spoken discourse (grammar induction, distributional modeling).
 In my early-career research I have conducted linguistic fieldwork in different parts of Asia and built a video corpus of Malaysian Cantonese.
 Currently, I work on developing corpus-based representations of building blocks of conversation as tensors.
-Specifically, I explore how speech corpus data can be integrated in DS-TTR dialog parsing and management systems.<br />
+Specifically, I explore how speech corpus data can be integrated in TTR dialog parsing and management systems.<br />

 <br />